 One of the most common operations that programmers use on strings is to check whether a string contains some other string.

-If you are coming to Python from Java, you might have used the contains method to check if some substring exists in some string.
+If you are coming to Python from Java, for instance, you might have used the contains method to check if some substring exists in another string.

-In Python, there are two ways you can acheive that.
+In Python, there are two ways to achieve this.

 First: Using the in operator

-The easiest way is via the python’s in operator.
+The easiest way is via Python’s in operator.

 Let’s take a look at this example.